vamuigua/car_parking_app/README.md

   npm run dev
 ```

-The `frontend` app will be served on URL http://localhost:5173/
+The `frontend` app will be served on the URL http://localhost:5173/

 ✅ **Start using myParking app:** Once the app is running, you can start by creating an account by visiting the [registration page](http://localhost:5173/register) and explore the app's features.